7.C. Additional Accuracy Assessments by Peer Reviewers

 Geographical Survey Institute: Hiroshi Murakami of the Geographical Survey Institute of Japan compared DEMs of Japan produced by GSI with others produced by USGS from DCW.
 This study suggested that DCW for Japan did not use Mean Sea Level as vertical datum, but rather had used the Japanese national datum.
 In short, it appeared that DCW had been mislabeled as to vertical datum for Japan.
 This mislabeling could have been caused by inaccurate or inaccurately interpreted source materials documnetation for the Operational Navigation Charts upon which DCW was based.

 Use of These Studies in GLOBE: The studies by Muller helped in the selection of candidates for GLOBE.
-The independent studies by Smith and by Berry helped NGDC select the DTED Level 0 discrete values as preferable for GLOBE, where available between 50o North and South latitude.
+The independent studies by Smith and by Berry helped NGDC (now NCEI) select the DTED Level 0 discrete values as preferable for GLOBE, where available between 50o North and South latitude.
 These values might also have been selected where available poleward of 50o latitude.
 However, their lower horizontal resolution made the GTOPO30 versions preferable at such higher latitudes, as noted in Section 5.B.i.h.
 The study by Murakami suggests modest caution when using elevations derived from DCW.